LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Permissions/customize-permissions.md

 | Configure shift status | For brands who have enabled the Messaging feature, this permission allows an agent manager to configure the shift status | On |
 | Update consumer profile via API | Enables agent manager to use the Consumer Profile API to make edits to a consumer’s profile | Off |

-### **Role: Campaign Manager**
+### **Role: Campaign manager**

-The following core permissions are included with the Campaign Manager role and cannot be disabled:
+The following core permissions are included with the campaign manager role and cannot be disabled:

 * Ability for Campaign Manager to change their name, password, regional settings and so on
 * View all Campaigns in the Campaigns tab